SimonBaars/simonbaars.github.io/_posts/2021-02-20-afterlife.markdown

 “Why can I judge over the mortality of everyone on earth?” asked Ben, getting increasingly anxious over the potential implications of his decision.

 _“Your afterlife is up for your creation.
-Places like earth can be used as a reference point, but became otherwise irrelevant from the moment you left them.
+Places like earth can be used as a reference point but became otherwise irrelevant from the moment you left them.
 The changes you make to earth are only applied in your afterlife, but won't hold any implications for the place you called 'earth' before.”_

 “So, I wouldn't be able to die?
 Period?”

-_“The only true limitation of your afterlife is that your conciousness will be eternal.
-You can still leave your body after your natural lifespan, but you must define what happens afterwards.”_
+_“The only true limitation of your afterlife is that your consciousness will be eternal.
+You can still leave your body after your natural lifespan, but you must define what happens afterward.”_

 “Can I choose to be connected to an entity like you again, getting yet another choice about the contents of my afterlife?”
 Ben asked with a spark of hope.
 “Except I wouldn't be able to choose true death, of course.”